-If you are installing a liner in an existing chimney, be sure to get the chimney cleaned first as this will ensure there is no residual soot or other obstructions that could create difficulties on installation.
+If you are installing a liner into an existing chimney, be sure to get the chimney cleaned first as this will ensure there is no residual soot or other obstructions that could create difficulties with the installation.

-Once installed, it is important to remember that all such work must be visually inspected as per the UK Building Regulations, Document J .
+Once installed, it is important to remember that all such work, that has not been carried out by a HETAS registered installer, must be inspected as per the UK Building Regulations, Document J .
 This check ensures that all flue liners are properly installed; that they are the right size for the appliance requirements and that they are completely free of obstructions.

 You can install your flexible liner either from the top or bottom of the brick chimney stack.
 Whichever way you choose to install the liner, please ensure that you have sufficient clearance around the outside of the liner to ensure the least amount of friction, or possibility of catching any bricks within the chimney stack, does not occur.

-Unpack your flexible liner and, attaching a drawstring to the nose cone, (making sure it is long enough to reach the bottom of the stack), connect the nose cone to the end of the liner using gaffer tape.
+Unpack your flexible liner and attach a rope at the lower end (making sure the rope is long enough to reach the bottom of the stack).
 Ensure the arrows marked on the liner are facing an upward direction (representing the direction of flue gases).

 You will need two people to install your liner successfully, one at either end of the chimney stack.
-From the top of the roof, start to push the liner, nose cone first, down the stack.
+The person on the roof should be safely attached!
+From the top of the roof, start to push the liner, down the stack.
 The person at the bottom of the stack should hold the string and take up the slack.
-Work in tandem to feed the liner down the chimney stack, ensuring you leave enough liner at the bottom to secure your adaptor and enough at the top to secure the top fixings.
-(See “Completed install” diagram).
+Work in tandem to feed the liner down the chimney stack, ensuring that you leave enough liner at the bottom to secure your adaptor and enough at the top to secure the top fixings.